hoongeun/hoongeun/README.md

 ## About Me
 I'm a passionate MLOps/Backend engineer who loves diving into new languages and tech. \
-Current obsessions? \
-AI and compilers for NPUs, and hardware accelerated container tech.
+I am currently deeply focused on AI and compilers for NPUs, as well as hardware-accelerated container technologies.

 ## What I Do
-- **MLOps/Backend**: Crafting efficient, scalable systems.
+### In my Work
+- Backend Engineering
+- MLOps/DevOps
+- Data Engineering
+- Infra Engineeing
+- Frontend Engineering

+### Hobby(Just for Fun)
-- **NPU Compiler & Containers**: Exploring cutting-edge tech.
+- **NPU Compiler**

-## Hobbies
-- ⌨️ Building custom keyboards
-- ✈️ Traveling the world
+- **Hardware Accelerated Container**

 ## Let's Connect
 - [LinkedIn](https://www.linkedin.com/in/hoongeun-cho-55259ba7/)